Kanasina Rani

-Kanasina Rani is a 1992 Indian Kannada language film directed by M. S. Rajashekar and produced by M. Sunanda and M. Krishna under the banner Sri Lakshmi Productions.
+Kanasina Rani (English: Queen of dreams) is a 1992 Indian Kannada language film directed by M. S. Rajashekar and produced by M. Sunanda and M. Krishna under the banner Sri Lakshmi Productions.
 The film stars Malashri, Shashikumar and Jaggesh.
 The supporting cast features Thriveni, K. S. Ashwath, Thoogudeepa Srinivas, Girija Lokesh, Tennis Krishna and Vajramuni.

 The film was success and the title of the film stuck as a prefix to the lead actress, who was henceforth referred to, sometimes as Kanasina Rani Malashri.

 Soundtrack

 Upendra Kumar composed the music for the film and the soundtrack.
 The soundtrack album consists of five tracks.